paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Stacks & Queues c7d2cad790be4a61bac42c8718e031fd.md

         return res

     # O(n) time | O(n) space - where n is the length of the array
-    def nextGreaterElement(array):
+    def nextGreaterElement01(array):
         res = [-1] * len(array)

-        # stack used to store the previous smaller numbers that haven't been replaced
+        # stack used to store the previous smaller numbers' indices that haven't been replaced
         be_replaced_stack = []

         for i in range(len(array)*2):  # loop through twice because the array is circular